vproxy-tools/panama-native-interface/README.md

     .setCompilationFlag(io.vproxy.pni.exec.CompilationFlag.GRAAL_NATIVE_IMAGE_FEATURE, "$featureClassName")
  // you migh also want to add the flag:
  // .setCompilationFlag(io.vproxy.pni.exec.CompilationFlag.GRAAL_C_ENTRYPOINT_LITERAL_UPCALL)
- // see below descriptions for more info
+ // see the below section for more info
 ```

 To compile your project with the `Feature` class, you should use `GraalVM for JDK 21` instead of a traditional JDK.